-bove is not a full list of services that need preapproval.
+The table above is not a full list of services that need preapproval.
 If you have questions about preapprovals, please call [CCO Name] Customer Service at [555-555-5555].

 Dental benefits.
 All Oregon Health Plan members have dental coverage.
 OHP covers annual cleanings, x-rays, fillings, and other services that keep your teeth healthy.